 Article 4 of the bill states: “A digital wallet may be opened by a digital exchange operator of financial assets only after passing the procedures for identifying its owner in accordance with the Federal Law ‘On Counteraction legislation (laundering) or proceeds from crime, and financing of terrorism.”

 Russia will another country to join the likes of EU, US and South Korea that requires mandatory customer identity verification to trade in cryptocurrencies.
-This bill is expected to solve the continuous disagreements between Central Bank of Russia and the Ministry of Finance that have been ongoing for a long time.
+Lawmakers expect this bill to resolve the long-standing disagreements between the Central Bank of Russia and the Ministry of Finance.